 - 1. Mark the tunnel centreline and the boat's centreline.
-(NB: Install the gear leg and propeller as shown for the thrust direction to correspond with the control panel.) - 2.
+(NB: Install the gear leg and propeller as shown for the thrust direction to correspond with the control panel.
+Position gear leg with the P-mark facing port and the S-mark facing starboard.) - 2.
 Use the gasket or template (recommended) to mark the hole centres and double-check the measurements.
-One hole MUST be placed using the boat centreline as shown above.
+The centre hole MUST be placed using the boat centreline as shown.
 (NB: All holes must be in-line with the tunnels' centreline for correct installation, clearance between the propeller and the tunnel is minimal.) - 3.
 Drill the main centre hole followed by the two screw-holes. - 4.
 Smooth the surface of the tunnel.
-A rough surface will cause possible failure/ movement of the gear leg.
+A rough surface will cause possible failure/movement of the gear leg.
 The motor bracket must rest steadily on the tunnel.